Aditya9056/smush-repo/readme.txt

 * Fixed:
     * Conflict with plugin Download Manager, Embed any document
     * Settings link incorrect for subsites
+    * Don't load smush settings in front-end
+    * Increase php memory limit only if lesser than required
+    * Display a warning if custom table isn't created

 * Updated:
     * Settings are moved to a separate top-level menu "Smush" in dashboard menu area.